MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxcircuit/nf-acxcircuit-acxcircuitaddconnections.md

 ### -param Connections

-A pointer to an [ACX_CONNECTION structure]() That describes the pin structure including the pin IDs.
+A pointer to an [ACX_CONNECTION structure](ns-acxpin-acx_pin_connection) that describes the pin structure including the pin IDs.

-TODO: DocsTeam add link to this structure in AcxPin header when available.

 ### -param ConnectionsCount